Effects of Layer Freezing on Transferring a Speech Recognition System to Under-resourced Languages: Results Discussion

-The models with four frozen layers could only optimize the LSTM weights and the weights of the output layer.
-It is surprising that they still achieve good results.
-It might be interesting to see what happens when the LSTM layer is frozen as well.
+It is interesting that the models with four or five frozen layers, i.e. only 2 or 1 learnable layers, still achieve good results.
+This indicates that the features extracted by DeepSpeech when trained on English are general enough to really be applicable for other languages as well.
 It is probable that with a larger dataset the benefits of freezing weights decrease and better results are achieved with freezing fewer or no layers.
-This might be the reason why with the larger German dataset the performance gets worse when freezing four instead of three layers, but not so with the smaller Swiss German dataset.
 For both languages it is evident that the transfer learning approach is promising.